JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 > The support for calling `suspend` functions from Swift code as `async` is [Experimental](components-stability.md).
 > It may be dropped or changed at any time.
 > Use it only for evaluation purposes.
-We would appreciate hearing your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issues/KT-47610).
+We would appreciate hearing your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-47610).
 >
 {type="warning"}

-Kotlin's [suspending functions](coroutines-basics.md) (`suspend`) are presented in the generated Objective-C headers as functions with callbacks, or `completionHandler` in the Swift/Objective-C terminology.
+Kotlin's [suspending functions](coroutines-basics.md) (`suspend`) are presented in the generated Objective-C headers as functions with callbacks, or [`completionHandler`](https://developer.apple.com/documentation/swift/calling_objective-c_apis_asynchronously) in the Swift/Objective-C terminology.

-Swift 5.5 is bringing the [support for concurrency at the language level](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) with the `async`/`await` mechanism.
-Kotlin's `suspend` functions are available for calling from Swift 5.5 and newer as `async` functions without using completion handlers.
+Starting from Swift 5.5, Kotlin's `suspend` functions are also available for calling from Swift as `async` functions without using the completion handlers.
+Learn more about the [`async`/`await` mechanism in Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
 Currently, this functionality is highly experimental and has certain limitations.
-See [this YouTrack](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) issue for details.
+See [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-47610) for details.

 ### Extensions and category members